 Anesthesia as an outpatient in our office can vary from Local Anesthesia to General Anesthesia.

 - Local Anesthesia (Numbing)

 - General Anesthesia

 Drs.
-Candelaria, Mitchell and Hagen have advanced training in all aspects of anesthesia and emergency care.
+Candelaria and Mitchell have advanced training in all aspects of anesthesia and emergency care.
 This commitment has provided our patients with the highest standards of care and availability of the latest techniques and drugs.
 It is our utmost goal to make your surgical experience as pleasant and stress free as possible while maintaining the highest levels of safety.

 Some patients can have their procedures completed using a local anesthetic to “numb” the area.
 This technique is mainly used for routine extractions or minor biopsies.
 It is rarely adequate for surgical extractions or the removal of impacted teeth.
 For those people wishing to be sedated so that they are unaware of the surgery, IV sedation is offered.

 Conscious Sedation (I.V.)

 During the initial consultation you and your doctor will discuss the type of procedure involved, your medical history and your level of anxiety.
 Some procedures, due to their nature, require the use of IV sedation, whereas others are best accomplished under local anesthesia.
 The choice of anesthesia is always a personal decision and should be made only after an informative consultation with your doctor.
 In addition, during the initial consultation, you will be given instructions to prepare for surgery such as; wearing loose, warm, and comfortable clothing, not having anything to eat after midnight and clear fluids (i.e. pop) up to 4 hours prior to surgery, taking all of your regular medications, bringing an escort with you and making arrangements for your recovery at home (preoperative instructions).